pepiamodeo/Brancatelli_et_al_2022/readme.md

 # Data and R scripts for the article Brancatelli *et al* 2022.
-Demographic model for Aleppo pine invading Argentinean grasslands (DOI)
+Demographic Model for Aleppo Pine Invading Argentinean Grasslands

 Authors: